Drop A Tuning on Guitar: Definitive Guide 2023

 You can find the tabs here: wormholes.

-Stacked Actors by Foo Fighters
+Stacked Actors – Foo Fighters

 Foo Fighters has done something a bit different in the case of drop A. In the song Stacked Actors the guitar is tuned down but only one string.
-The 6th is tuned down to A. The rest of the guitar strings are tuned to standard.
-This is an interesting tone and that is why the song has a unique sound.
-They aren’t even a metal band!
+The 6th is tuned down to A.

 You can find tabs right here at Ultimate Guitar: stacked actors.

-Bands That Use Drop A
+Other Bands That Play In Drop A

 Many bands use drop A tuning, we suggest you explore some of their songs and learn a few.
 This can help you with new sounds and techniques in this awesome tuning arrangement.
 Here are a few of my favorites: